-11. Report incidents of bullying, discrimination or harassment that are witnessed or otherwise brought to a teacher or teaching assistant's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.
+11. Report incidents of bullying, discrimination or harassment that are witnessed or otherwise brought to a teacher's or teacher aide's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.

 12. Model behavior that is free from harassment, bullying, cyberbullying, and/or discrimination.